-Home of the two-time USA Hockey National Champions Sioux City Metros
+Home of the Two-Time USA Hockey National Champions

 USA Hockey 2025 High School Hockey National Championships